Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

-Callback functions are represented as an object, inheriting from [`mozilla::dom::CallbackFunction`](#callbackfunction), whose name, in the `mozilla::dom` namespace, matches the name of the callback function in the WebIDL.
+Callback functions are represented as an object, inheriting from [`mozilla::dom::CallbackFunction`](#callbackfunction), whose name, in the `mozilla::dom` namespace, matches the name of the callback function in the Web IDL.
 If the type is nullable, a pointer is passed in;
 otherwise a reference is passed in.

 The object exposes two `Call` methods, which both invoke the underlying JS callable.
-The first `Call` method has the same signature as a throwing method declared just like the callback function, with an additional trailing "`mozilla::dom::CallbackObject::ExceptionHandling` `aExceptionHandling`" argument, defaulting to `eReportExceptions`, and calling it will invoke the callable with `undefined` as the `this` value.
+The first `Call` method has the same signature as a throwing method declared just like the callback function, with an additional trailing `mozilla::dom::CallbackObject::ExceptionHandling aExceptionHandling` argument, defaulting to `eReportExceptions`, and calling it will invoke the callable with `undefined` as the `this` value.
 The second `Call` method allows passing in an explicit `this` value as the first argument.
-This second call method is a template on the type of the first argument, so the `this` value can be passed in in whatever form is most convenient, as long as it's either a type that can be wrapped by XPConnect or a WebIDL interface type.
+This second call method is a template on the type of the first argument, so the `this` value can be passed in in whatever form is most convenient, as long as it's either a type that can be wrapped by XPConnect or a Web IDL interface type.

 If `aReportExceptions` is set to `eReportExceptions`, the `Call` methods will report JS exceptions before returning.
 If